Om magazine.com is one of UK?s most talked about and one of the best-selling new yoga and

 organiser based in India for many years, I?ve had frequent opportunities to

-experience the ?authentic ayurveda
+experience the ?authentic ayurveda queuing with the

-locals to see the village doctor, taking part-
+locals to see the village doctor, taking part- time treatments on the

 tourist trail and even working in a 100-bed ayurveda charity hospital.
 However,

-the full experience of Panchakarma – the
+the chance to go deeply into the full experience of Panchakarma – the

 classic ayurvedic detox – has eluded me, until now.